Morris Kleiner

 Morris M. Kleiner is an American academic.
 Kleiner received his M.A. in Labor and Industrial Relations, and Ph.D. in economics from the University of Illinois and his undergraduate degree in economics from Bradley University.
 He is a professor and the inaugural AFL-CIO chair in labor policy at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota, Minneapolis.
 From 1974 to 1987 he was an assistant and later full professor at the School of Business at the University of Kansas.

 Kleiner has published extensively in the top academic journals in labor economics and industrial relations, and is the author, co-author, or co-editor of nine books.
 His books "Licensing Occupations: Ensuring Quality or Restricting Competition" and "Stages of Occupational Regulation: Analysis of Case Studies" were selected as "Noteworthy Books in Industrial Relations and Labor Economics" for 2006 and 2013 by the Princeton University, Industrial Relations Section.
 His most recent book with Maria Koumenta published in 2022 was entitled Grease or Grit?: International Case Studies of Occupational Licensing and Its Effects on Efficiency and Quality was published by Upjohn Press.
 Kleiner is a research associate with the National Bureau of Economic Research in Cambridge, Massachusetts.
-He was also a senior scholar at Opportunity and Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis, a visiting scholar at the Upjohn Institute for Employment Research, and a visiting scholar at the Hoover Institution at Stanford University.
-He was selected as an Academic Fellow of the Labor and Employment Relations Association and later received the Lifetime Achievement Award for 2018 from the Association for his contributions to the field of industrial relations.
+He was also a senior scholar at Opportunity and Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis, a visiting scholar at the Upjohn Institute for Employment Research, a Staff Associate at the Brookings Institution, and a visiting scholar and fellow at the Hoover Institution at Stanford University.
+He was selected as an Academic Fellow of the Labor and Employment Relations Association and later received the Lifetime Achievement Award for 2018 from the Association for his contributions to the field of industrial relations and human resources.
+In 2024 he received the Economics Career Achievement Alumni Award from the University of Illinois Department of Economics.